How to Get Cell Service and Internet in National Parks (2026)

 • Park Boulevard

 Verizon has the best coverage in Joshua Tree, with reception in more areas than its competitors.
-Any mobile phone service provider is going to lack stable service in wilderness areas like these.
+Any mobile phone service provider will have unstable service in wilderness areas like these.

-We always recommend taking a satellite phone with you, especially if you’re looking to climb rocks or do some deep adventuring.
+We always recommend taking a satellite phone with you, especially if you're planning to climb rocks or go on a deep adventure.
 Sadly, motor vehicle crashes and falls cause 800+ deaths per year in national parks.2

 AT&T coverage at Joshua Tree